derricks/derricks.github.io/chapter_book_thoughts.md

 _The 13-Story Treehouse_ series, Andy Griffiths and Terry Denton
   * Premise: Two boys and their next-door neighbor have wackadoodle adventures in their increasingly larger treehouse.
   * General thoughts: My wife observed that this cuckoo bananas progression of story arcs is exactly the kind of story our daughter would tell, and I imagine that's true in many families.
+Note that the kids call each other "stupidhead" and other such terms that parents might not want their kids repeating.
   * Social commentary: All the characters are Caucasian.

 _Agatha, Girl of Mystery_ series, Stefano Turconi